BBhushan1/Machine_Learning/README.md

-This is Project Predict the Heart Disease using Machine Learning
+This is Machine Learning Project to Predict the Heart Disease